Polished, modern look

 The group head area and the milk frother wand should be cleaned after every use, and the process is rather involved (see the instruction manual for details).
 Other parts that require regular cleaning include the water tank, filters, drip, tray, and filter basket.
 The machine also needs a deep clean after about 300 coffees to clean out the espresso filter and the boiler outlet.

 The espresso is perfectly acceptable for a newbie getting into espresso drinks, but it wouldn’t be our number one pick for a more advanced coffee connoisseur.

 Price: An expensive option

-This DeLonghi retails for around $270, which is rather high for a coffee and espresso machine combo.
+This DeLonghi retails between $240 and $275, which is rather high for a coffee and espresso machine combo.
 The average price of these kinds of machines ranges from around $150 to $200, making this one particularly high, especially considering the average coffee and intense setup and cleanup process.

 DeLonghi BCO430 vs. Keurig K-Café

 The Keurig K-Café Single Serve Coffee, Latte & Cappuccino Maker is another coffee-espresso machine combo we tested that retails for around $180.
 What’s different about the Keurig is that it uses K-Cup pods to make both coffee and espresso drinks, and it can only make individual cups of coffee.
 The DeLonghi can make 10 cups of coffee while brewing espresso beverages.

 The Keurig overall is a simpler version of the DeLonghi that makes excellent coffee at a lower price.
 However, you must use K-Cups with the Keurig, which can be pricey and wasteful, whereas the DeLonghi takes grounds and can produce bigger batches.
 The decision probably comes down to whether or not you regularly host large groups of people, how much time you have to make coffee in the morning, and if you prefer to use pods or grounds.